Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 Are there any time limits on delivery of the award?

 The International Commercial Arbitration Act does not set a time limit for rendering an award.
 However, the parties may agree on a time limit either for rendering the award or for the closure of proceedings.
-An award rendered after the expiration of the agreed time limit may be set aside on the grounds of Article 47, Item 6 of the International Commercial Arbitration Act (ie, based on the proceedings not complying with the agreement of the parties).
+An award rendered after the expiration of the agreed time limit may be set aside on the grounds of Article 47, Item 6 of the International Commercial Arbitration Act (ie, becasue the proceedings are not complyiant with the agreement of the parties).

 Some institutional rules contain a time limit for rendering the award, which can be extended by the tribunal.